nolanlawson/css-talk-2022/markdown.md

 ???

-So we still have to traverse the descendants of `.foo` to try to find all the `.bar` elements.
+So we have to traverse the descendants of `.foo` to try to find all the `.bar` elements.

-Thanks to the hashmap, we can instantly find the `.foo` elements, but this is still pretty inefficient.
+Thanks to the hashmap, we can quickly find the `.foo` elements, but this is still pretty inefficient.
 We're walking a lot of DOM nodes just to find the `.bar` elements.

 ---